-If your Mac has an external DVD drive (for example, an Apple USB SuperDrive), you can burn files to CDs and DVDs to share your files with friends, move files between computers or create backup files.
+If your Mac has an external DVD drive (for example, an Apple USB SuperDrive), you can permanently store or burn files to CDs and DVDs to share files, move files between computers or create backup files.
 Discs you burn on your Mac can also be used on Windows and other types of computers.
 See Find out if the optical drive on your Mac can burn discs.

 Insert a blank disc into your optical drive.

-If you see a dialogue, click the pop-up menu, then choose Open Finder.
+If a dialogue appears, click the pop-up menu, then choose Open Finder.
 Select “Make this action the default” if you want to open the Finder every time you insert a blank disc.

 The disc appears on your desktop.